flaturtha/64-testaments/madness-of-krill/madness_v3.md

 “I don’t give a ruddy damn what you think, Godfrey.
 I must have that relic back.
 Events are happening faster than I’d anticipated and I must recover that artifact before ... “

-“I cannot return it, Krill!”
-Sir Godfrey retorted.
-“It goes on display on Monday, along with the rest of the Scythian artifacts.
-It is central to the display.”
+Sir Godrey scoffed.
+“Your ideas of demons and dark gods are even more far fetched than my silly stories.
+At least I know they’re merely myth.
+You’re actually mad enough be believe it!”

 Colonel Krill swore, catching the attention of others in the room.
 I blushed.

+“Dammit, man!”
+Krill bellowed.
+Then, lowering his voice to a bare whisper, “I need that idol.”

-“To what?” whispered Sir Godrey, casting a glance around the room, “To complete your ritual ... “
+“To do what?” whispered Sir Godrey, casting a glance around the room, “To complete your ritual ... “

 This time Colonel Krill interrupted him.
 He held up his hand to stop the old archaeologist but looked at me.
 His one good eye wide and terrible.